kushdua/ece1778-nopainapp/README.md

 Twitter and Facebook can be launched by directly from NOpain to allow communication between AYA (and others) about pain and individual progress.

-8 Disease education.
+8 Disease education
 Educational materials about pain and an AYA’s painful condition (e.g., cancer) are available for review.
 The appropriate material is shown based on the underlying pain condition the user indicated in their settings (i.e., General Pain, Cancer, Sickle Cell Disease, Juvenile Idiopathic Arthritis).